i18next/react-i18next-gitbook/latest/usetranslation-hook.md

 {% hint style="info" %}
 Not using Suspense you will need to handle the not ready state yourself by eg. render a loading component as long `!ready` .
 Not doing so will result in rendering your translations before they loaded which will cause save missing be called although translations exists (just yet not loaded).
 {% endhint %}

+### Troubleshooting

+**Blank screen or "suspended while rendering, but no fallback UI was specified"?** `useSuspense` is `true` by default: while translations load asynchronously (http backend, locize backend, ...), the component suspends.
+Either wrap it in a `<Suspense fallback={...}>` boundary, or set `useSuspense: false` and handle the `ready` flag as shown above.
+Since v17.0.10 a development-only console warning points this out when it happens.

+**"Rendered more hooks than during the previous render" pointing at `useTranslation`?** This was a bug in react-i18next < 16.3 (an early return before all hooks ran when the i18next instance wasn't ready yet, typically under init/render races or React StrictMode).
+It is fixed in >= 16.3; upgrade instead of working around it.